wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    ACMP provides <a target="_blank" href="https://acmp.learningbuilder.com/Public/PractitionerLookup/Search?ReturnToUrl=&FirstName=Wilson&LastName=Mar">its own certification verification/lookup page</a>.

+* A $1,050 Master level accreditation is for "highly experienced, senior change practitioners to stand out from their peers as leaders in the profession," and is best suited for those with more than 7 years’ experience.

+* The $675 Specialist level requires 3-6 years of experience operating at the project or program level as evidenced by a written assessment that provides evidence of your skills, backed up with references from those who have observed your abilities, and you’ll need to complete a virtual interview with an independent assessor.

+* The <a target="_blank" href="https://change-management-institute.com/acm-foundation/">$575 foundation level</a> (discounted to $450 with CMI-endorsed training at Prosi or <a target="_blank" href="https://apmg-international.com/product/change-management">APMG</a>) based on the <a target="_blank" href="https://change-management-institute.com/cmbok/">Change Management Body of Knowledge (CMBoK)</a>.
-* In Australia, three levels of <a target="_blank" href="https://www.change-management-institute.com/accreditation">Change Management Institute Certification (CMI)</a> are based on the institute’s <a target="_blank" href="https://change-management-institute.com/wp-content/uploads/2022/06/cmi_change_manager_competency_models_preview_sept17.pdf">Change Manager Competency Model</a> and  <a target="_blank" href="https://change-management-institute.com/cmbok/">Body of Knowledge (CMBoK)</a> by the <a target="_blank" href="https://www.change-management-institute.com/">Change Management Institute</a> who wrote the <a target="_blank" href="https://www.amazon.com/gp/product/1925171027/" title="March 31, 2022">The Effective Change Manager</a>.

-   <a target="_blank" href="https://change-management-institute.com/cmbok/">Change Management Body of Knowledge (CMBoK)</a>.
+   The two above are from the 3-levels described in the <a target="_blank" href="https://change-management-institute.com/wp-content/uploads/2022/06/accreditation_handbook_jul20.pdf">PDF: Accreditation Handbook</a> for <a target="_blank" href="https://www.change-management-institute.com/accreditation">Change Management Institute Certification (CMI)</a> based on a privately-owned Australian institute’s <a target="_blank" href="https://change-management-institute.com/wp-content/uploads/2022/06/cmi_change_manager_competency_models_preview_sept17.pdf">Change Manager Competency Model</a> and <a target="_blank" href="https://change-management-institute.com/cmbok/">Body of Knowledge (CMBoK)</a> by the <a target="_blank" href="https://www.change-management-institute.com/">Change Management Institute</a> who wrote the <a target="_blank" href="https://www.amazon.com/gp/product/1925171027/" title="March 31, 2022">The Effective Change Manager book</a> and <a target="_blank" href="https://change-management-institute.com/cmbok/">Change Management Body of Knowledge (CMBoK)</a>.

-   The exam focuses on key skills for change management, including motivating employees, engaging stakeholders, assembling teams, and delivering on effective change strategies.
+   Their exam's focus include: motivating employees, engaging stakeholders, assembling teams, and delivering on effective change strategies.
-   <a target="_blank" href="https://change-management-institute.com/wp-content/uploads/2022/06/accreditation_handbook_jul20.pdf">PDF: Accreditation Handbook</a> notes that

-   The <a target="_blank" href="https://change-management-institute.com/acm-foundation/">$575 foundation level</a> (discounted to $450 with CMI-endorsed training at Prosi or <a target="_blank" href="https://apmg-international.com/product/change-management">APMG</a>) with the <a target="_blank" href="https://change-management-institute.com/cmbok/">Change Management Body of Knowledge (CMBoK)</a>.

-   The $675 Specialist level requires 3-6 years of experience operating at the project or program level as evidenced by a written assessment that provides evidence of your skills, backed up with references from those who have observed your abilities, and you’ll need to complete a virtual interview with an independent assessor.

-   The $1,050 Master level accreditation is for "highly experienced, senior change practitioners to stand out from their peers as leaders in the profession," and is best suited for those with more than 7 years’ experience.

-   <a target="_blank" href="https://change-management-institute.com/become-member/">Membership in CMI is $190 USD</a>
+   <a target="_blank" href="https://change-management-institute.com/become-member/">Membership in CMI is $190 USD</a>/year.

 * $1,495 for members of The Association for Talent Development (ATD) for the <a target="_blank" href="https://www.td.org/education-courses/change-management-certificate">ATD Change Management Certificate</a> trains HR/learning professionals on how to improve efficiency, productivity, and service quality.
 The (six-session over 12 hours, online or 2 days in person) covers: implementing change processes, change management tools, qualities of a change leader, and how to encourage the organization to embrace change.
 Learn how to conduct diagnostic assessments, define change efforts, analyze data, provide feedback, understand change management theories, select the right change model, create implementation designs, develop communication plans, and manage any consequences of change.